Della Norris, 81, Plaucheville

 Della Marie Norris, age 81 of Plaucheville, passed away on Wednesday, November 4, 2020 at her residence with her family by her side.

+Funeral Mass will begin at 11:00am on Saturday, November 7, 2020 at Mater Dolorosa Catholic Church in Plaucheville with Fr.
+Martin Laird officiating.
+Burial will follow at Mater Dolorosa Catholic Mausoleum.

+Della Marie Norris was a business owner for many years for different jobs.
+She enjoyed making porcelain dolls and putting out Christmas lights that covered her whole yard for everyone to see.

-Those left to cherish her memory are daughter, Cindy Pinkerton; grandchildren, Thaddeus Norris, Erica Glass, Skylar Pinkerton, Chandler Pinkerton, Lottie Pinkerton; seven great-grandchildren; and one nephew, Jim Juneau.
+Those left to cherish her memory are daughter, Cindy Pinkerton; grandchildren, Thaddeus Norris, Erica Glass, Skylar Pinkerton, Chandler Pinkerton, Lottie Pinkerton; and seven great-grandchildren.

 She was preceded in death by her husband, Ted Norris; son, Teddy Norris; parents, Romain and Jane Aucoin; and four sisters.